Top of the page

 An anesthesia specialist will talk to you before the surgery.
-He or she might ask about your health, past surgeries, medicine you take, and your family history, and your feelings about the surgery.
-He or she will help you decide if MAC is right for you.
+The specialist might ask about your health, past surgeries, medicine you take, and your family history, and your feelings about the surgery.
+They will help you decide if MAC is right for you.

 You will get an IV, which lets medicine into your vein through a tube.
 You may get: